What is the photography and video policy?

 Exhibition proposals are reviewed on an ongoing basis.
 Please submit an exhibition proposal, including work samples, slides, CDs, or other support materials; include a stamped, self-addressed envelope if you would like your materials returned.

-Does the Gallery do conservation?
+Does the Museum do conservation?

-Does the Gallery sell any works?
+Does the Museum sell any works?

 Is reproduction permitted?

 All text and images published on this website are for personal and/or educational use only and must be fully credited.
 Any commercial use or publication is strictly prohibited without written permission; a usage fee is charged for commercial use or publication.
-For information concerning images for publishing and/or commercial use, contact the Director.
+For information concerning images for publishing and/or commercial use, contact the director.

 Is there disabled access?

-May I sketch in the Gallery?
+May I sketch in the Museum?

 Sketching with pencils and paper is permitted in the museum.
 Use of all other materials is not permitted unless by prior arrangement with curatorial staff.